September 2018 inter-Korean summit

-The September 2018 inter-Korean summit was the third and final inter-Korean summit in the 2018-19 Korean peace process.
+The September 2018 inter-Korean summit was the third and final inter-Korean summit in the 2018–19 Korean peace process.

-On 13 August, the Blue House announced that South Korea's President plans to attend the third inter-Korean summit with leader Kim Jong-un at Pyongyang in September as expected.
+On 13 August, the Blue House announced that South Korea's President plans to attend the third inter-Korean summit with leader Kim Jong Un at Pyongyang in September as expected.
 The agenda was finding the strategy of the breakthrough in its hampered talks with the United States and solution for the denuclearization on the Korean Peninsula.
 It was held for three days between 18 September and 20 September.

 Overview

 It would be the fifth inter-Korean summit after the Korean War of 1950–1953.
 North Korea is currently soliciting economic cooperation and results from South Korea at the upcoming inter-Korean summit on September.
 North Korea's state media announced the agreement to hold the next inter-Korean summit in Pyongyang.

 Progress

-It was announced on 31 August that South Korean President Moon Jae-In will send a special delegation to North Korea on 5 September to hold more nuclear talks and set up the date for the summit.
-On 5 September 2018, South Korean National Security Advisor Chung Eui-yong, National Intelligence Service Director Suh Hoon and other delegates travelled to North Korea to hold a meeting with Kim Jong-un, where they arranged the summit and help rescue faltering nuclear diplomacy between the United States and North Korea.
+It was announced on 31 August 2018 that South Korean President Moon Jae-In would send a special delegation to North Korea on 5 September to hold more nuclear talks and set up the date for the summit.
+On 5 September 2018, South Korean National Security Advisor Chung Eui-yong, National Intelligence Service Director Suh Hoon and other delegates travelled to North Korea to hold a meeting with Kim Jong Un, where they arranged the summit and help rescue faltering nuclear diplomacy between the United States and North Korea.
 It was then announced that the three-day summit would take place between 18 September and 20 September.
-South Korean officials have insisted that Kim Jong-un has set a proposed denuclearization timetable and is working with Trump to achieve this goal.
+South Korean officials have insisted that Kim Jong Un has set a proposed denuclearization timetable and is working with Trump to achieve this goal.